How to Play Blackjack

 Getty Images

-Blackjack remains one of the most popular games at land-based and online casinos.
+Blackjack remains one of the most popular games at land-based and best new online casinos.
 Like baccarat, roulette, video poker, and poker games, many blackjack variants have different rules, gameplay, paytables, side bets, and RTP averages.

 Here are a few game variations or popular types of blackjack and their RTPs: